Team-G4/logts/README.md

 ## Documentation

-You can find more detailed information on our [documentation](https://gitlab.com/gfour/logts/-/wikis/home) (coming soon).
+You can find more detailed information on our [documentation](https://gitlab.com/gfour/logts/-/wikis/home).

 ## Support